OpitzLab/NeMo-TMS/6_NEURON-Simulation/README.md

 For the realistic electric field, place the quasipotentials file calculated [previously](../4_SimNIBS-NEURON-Coupling/) in the root NEURON model folder.

+Finally, execute TMS_GUI.hoc, select appropriate parameters, and wait for the simulation to execute.

 ## Requirements
 [NEURON](https://www.neuron.yale.edu/neuron/) (Tested on NEURON 7.5)